smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 4. Now that the VPU device usage became 60, when the `OpenVINO` application turns up, it gets scheduled on VCA pool B in fulfillment of the policy.

 ## Media-Analytics-VCA Flavor
 The pre-defined OpenNESS flavor *media-analytics-vca* is provided to provision an optimized system configuration for media analytics workloads leveraging VCAC-A acceleration.
-This flavor is applied through the OEK playbook as described in the [OpenNESS Flavors](../flavors.md) document.
-Applying this deployment flavors encompasses the VCAC-A installation.
+This flavor is applied through the OEK playbook as described in the [OpenNESS Flavors](../flavors) document and encompasses the VCAC-A installation.

-The VCAC-A installation process involves:
+The VCAC-A installation in OEK performs the following tasks:
-1. Pulling the release package from [Open Visual Cloud VCAC-A card media analytics software](https://github.com/OpenVisualCloud/VCAC-SW-Analytics) and the required dependencies
+- Pulling the release package from [Open Visual Cloud VCAC-A card media analytics software](https://github.com/OpenVisualCloud/VCAC-SW-Analytics) and the required dependencies
-2. Apply CentOS 7.6 kernel patches and build kernel RPM
+- Apply CentOS 7.6 kernel patches and build kernel RPM
-3. Apply module patches and build driver RPM
+- Apply module patches and build driver RPM
-4. Build daemon utilities RPM
+- Build daemon utilities RPM
-5. Install docker-ce & kubernetes on the VCA host
+- Install docker-ce & kubernetes on the VCA host
-6. Join the VCA host to the OpenNESS cluster
+- Join the VCA host to the OpenNESS cluster
-7. Pull Ubuntu docker image for building the VCAC-A system image
+- Pull Ubuntu docker image for building the VCAC-A system image
-8. Download the required package from website for the VCAC-A system image
+- Download the required package from website for the VCAC-A system image
-9. Apply Ubuntu 18.04 kernel patches and build kernel deb for the VCAC-A system image
+- Apply Ubuntu 18.04 kernel patches and build kernel deb for the VCAC-A system image
-10. Apply module patches and build driver deb for the VCAC-A system image
+- Apply module patches and build driver deb for the VCAC-A system image
-11. Generate VCAD base image for VCAC-A system image
+- Generate VCAD base image for VCAC-A system image
-12. Install the dependency and components (MSS, OpenCL, OpenVINO)
+- Install the dependency and components (MSS, OpenCL, OpenVINO)
-13. Boot up the VCAC-A system image
+- Boot up the VCAC-A system image
-14. Configure the firewall to allow VCAC-A NATting
+- Configure the firewall to allow VCAC-A NATting
-15. Install docker-ce & kubernetes on the VCA node
+- Install docker-ce & kubernetes on the VCA node
-16. Join the VCA node to the OpenNESS cluster
+- Join the VCA node to the OpenNESS cluster
-17. Attach VCA NFD to kubernetes
+- Attach VCA NFD to kubernetes
-18. Deploy VPU, GPU device plugins and HDDL Daemonset
+- Deploy VPU, GPU device plugins and HDDL Daemonset
-19. Start VPU metrics exporter
+- Start VPU metrics exporter
-20. Deploy VPU VCAC-A TAS policy
+- Deploy VPU VCAC-A TAS policy

 ## References
 - [Intel® Visual Cloud](https://www.intel.in/content/www/in/en/cloud-computing/visual-cloud.html)